chiboozor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables: Lists all variables: env, local; and functions
 6-create_local_variable: Creates a local variable BEST with value 'School'
 7-create_global_variable: Creates a new global variable using the export command
-8-true_knowledge: Prints the result of two variables: 128 and TRUEKNOWLEDGE
+8-true_knowledge: Prints the result of sum of two variables: 128 and TRUEKNOWLEDGE
+9-divide_and_rule: Prints the result of division of two variables: POWER and DIVIDE